jackdbd/fosdem-dl/README.md

 - Fix Babashka pods on NixOS or find alternative solutions.
 - Improve error handling.
 - Add more tests.
-- How do I run `.github/workflows/ci.yml` when the pod-jaydeesimon-jsoup binary is not tracked in git?
 - Save edn file with all conference tracks over the years (to validate the `--track` option for a given `--year`).
 - Accept destination directory to let the user decide where to download the files.
 - Include the talk's links too?
 Maybe write them in a text/markdown file?